RustyRoboticsBV/TilesetBuilder/README.md

 ![The slope tiles and their identifiers.](Compositing.png)

 Here, the `EDGE_T` tile is created by overlaying the `PART_EDGE_T` image over the `PART_CENTER` image.
-The `MASK_EDGE_T` controls how blending is done: white pixels replace the background pixels, while black pixels are alpha-blended with the background pixels.
+The `MASK_EDGE_T` controls how blending is done: white pixels replace the background pixels, and black pixels are alpha-blended with the background pixels.

 Your tileset archives can have both prefab tiles and part images.
 If a tile has both a prefab image and part images available, then the prefab is always used (but the parts may still be used to generate other tiles).